nmwhitehead/Healthcare-Costs/README.md

 X_test_future = X_test_future.reshape(-1, 1)
 X_future = X_future.reshape(-1, 1)

-# Again, small channges we made to the graph code to alter text and it's placement on the graph
+# Again, small changes were made to the graph code to alter text and it's placement on the graph
 plt.figure(figsize=(20,16))
 plt.title("When Older Data is Used, the Machine Predicts Slow Growth Over Time", fontsize=27, pad=20)